AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/aem-developer-console.md

 >
 >This article describes a revamped experience for the AEM Cloud Service Developer Console, which is now in beta, and available to some customers by clicking a button at the top of the classic UI.
 We appreciate any feedback you can send to `aemcs-new-devconsole-ui-beta@adobe.com`.
 For information about the classic AEM Developer Console, see [this article](/help/implementing/developing/introduction/development-guidelines.md#crxde-lite-and-developer-console).

-## AEM as a Cloud Service Development tools {#aem-as-a-cloud-service-development-tools}
+The AEM as a Cloud Service Developer Console includes a set of tools for debugging in Cloud environments.
+It can be access through a per environment link in Cloud Manager.

 >[!NOTE]
 >The AEM as a Cloud Service Developer Console should not be confused with the similarly named [*Adobe Developer Console*](https://developer.adobe.com/developer-console/).
 >

-The AEM as a Cloud Service Developer Console includes a set of tools for debugging in Cloud environments.
-It can be access through a per environment link in Cloud Manager.

 <!--
 There are multiple ways of accessing it: